jazzband/django-newsletter/README.rst

 Status
 ------
-We are currently nearing the end of a migration from an early production version to a Django 1.1-compatible release.
-Might still be a bit buggy though.
+We are currently nearing the end of a migration from an early production version to a Django 1.1-compatible release and are steadily approaching a production-ready stage.

 Requirements
 ------------